Alan Schlesinger: Early career

-After graduating from Amity Regional High School (which serves Orange, Woodbridge, and Bethany), Schlesinger earned a bachelor's degree from the Wharton School of Finance of the University of Pennsylvania in Economics, and later a J.D. from the University of Connecticut School of Law.
+After graduating from Amity Regional High School, which serves Orange, Woodbridge, and Bethany, Schlesinger earned a bachelor's degree from the Wharton School of the University of Pennsylvania in Economics, and later a J.D. from the University of Connecticut School of Law.
 He then entered private law practice, starting the law firm of Schlesinger and Barbara in Shelton.
-From 1979-1981, he was a member of the Board of Selectmen of Orange before his election as a State Representative.
+From 1979 to 1981, he was a member of the Board of Selectmen of Orange before his election as a State Representative.
 He would serve six terms in the Connecticut General Assembly, he chose not to run for re-election in 1992 and was succeeded by Democrat Ellen Scalettar.